CodingClauds/habitualr-capstone/README.md

   - Including Form Validation which would give user feedback specifically what errors are in the form.

 - User Profile

-  - Page layout for a user that succesfully logs into the site / account.
+  - Page layout for a user that successfully logs into the site / account.

 - Calendar
   - Utilizing the "Full-Calendar" Library that to its full potential.
 Understanding more of the plugin features that the library has to offer.